.

 Step 3: Set Realistic Timelines

 • Start immediately.
-Waiting until support ends will force rushed decisions.
+Waiting until support ends forces rushed decisions.

 • Plan buffer time.
 Expect delays in contracting, data migration, and training.

 • Sequence carefully.
-Consider phasing implementations by department if risk tolerance requires.
+Consider phasing implementations by department if risk tolerance requires it.

 Timelines should also account for regulatory deadlines, payer contracts, and accreditation cycles, ensuring the lab doesn't face critical inspections mid-implementation.